drduh/YubiKey-Guide/README.md

 ### Replace agents

-To launch `gpg-agent` for use by SSH, use the `gpg-connect-agent /bye` or `gpgconf --launch gpg-agent` commands.
+To launch `gpg-agent` for SSH, use `gpg-connect-agent /bye` or `gpgconf --launch gpg-agent` commands.

 Add the following to the shell rc file: